Ratan Tata invests in Sr citizen companionship-as-a-service startup Goodfellows | Education

 ''You do not know what it is like to be lonely until you spend time alone wishing for companionship,'' the 84-year Tata, a bachelor, said, appreciating Naidu's ideation and also forgiving his mentee for the time he spends away from the office.

-Tata said no one minds getting old till you actually get old and also added that getting a good-natured companionship, which we take for granted, is a challenge.
+Tata said no one minds getting old till you actually get old, and also added that getting good-natured companionship, which we take for granted, is a challenge.

-Addressing Tata as a boss, a mentor and also a friend, Naidu said there are 50 million elders who are by themselves.
+Addressing the Tata Sons' Chairman Emeritus as a boss, a mentor and also a friend, Naidu said there are 15 million elders who are by themselves right now, which represents the opportunity for his newest venture.

-The company has been working with 20 elders for the last six months in its beta phase in the financial capital and is planning to offer services in Pune, Chennai and Bengaluru next.

-Naidu said it wants to scale up across the country but would prefer to go slow without compromising on the quality of the companions it hires.
+Naidu told PTI that he has developed a model with the help of psychologists to select the right candidate to act as a companion for a senior citizen.
+He said it wants to scale up across the country but would prefer to go slow without compromising on the quality of the companions it hires.

 Admitting that it is difficult to ''fabricate'' the bond between an elder and a grandchild, but exuded confidence that the diligence with which the companions will be hired will ensure that the authentic bonds can be formed.